Get Ready For Your Language Test

 International English Language Testing System (IELTS)

 There are two types of the IELTS test: general and academic.
-For the purpose of getting Canadian citizenship, you will need to take the IELTS-General.
-The minimum requirement to get your Canadian citizenship is CLB-4, which is the most basic listening and speaking skills.
-You can book your test online via this link
+To get Canadian citizenship, you will need to take the IELTS-General.
+The minimum requirement to get your citizenship is CLB-4, which is the most basic listening and speaking skills.
+You can book your test online via this link.

 a laptop with a CELPIP on screen